 Birmingham to London train routes terminate at London Euston and London Marylebone – taking between 90 minutes and just over two hours, depending on the service.

 From Euston, you can easily make your way to the British Museum, a treasure trove of artefacts from across the world, including the Rosetta Stone and Egyptian mummies.

-If you’re travelling to Marylebone, learn about the famous super sleuth at the Sherlock Holmes Museum, and spot famous faces at Madame Tussauds – one of five attractions available with the Merlin London attractions pass.
+If you’re travelling to Marylebone, learn about the famous super sleuth at the Sherlock Holmes Museum, and spot famous faces at Madame Tussauds London – one of five attractions available with the Merlin London Attractions Pass.

 Bristol to London